Enamorada (film): Notes

 The film was entered into the 1947 Cannes Film Festival.
 The film was inspired by William Shakespeare's The Taming of the Shrew.
-The final scene was inspired by the final scene in Josef von Sternberg's Morocco.
+The final scene was inspired by the final scene in Josef von Sternberg's 1930 film Morocco.

 This was the first María Félix and Emilio Fernández film collaboration.
 The others were Rio Escondido, Maclovia, Reportaje and El Rapto.

 Restoration

 A restoration of the film by the UCLA Film & Television Archive and the World Cinema Project was screened at the 71st edition of the Cannes Film Festival under the Cannes Classics section in May 2018.